Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelCommandManager.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The handler is ```null```.
+The handler is`null`.

 ### Create(IViewModel viewModel)

 Registers the commands in a specific [IViewModel](#) instance.
-By subscribing
-    to all commands, the CommandExecutedAsync can be intercepted.

-    This method will automatically subscribe to the ClosedAsync event and unsubscribe all commands at that time.
+By subscribing to all commands, the CommandExecutedAsync can be intercepted.This method will automatically subscribe to the ClosedAsync event and unsubscribe all commands at that time.

 #### Parameters